 - Do not use paper with folds or creases and always use new media.

 - If you are using cut sheet paper, check that changes in humidity and temperature have not made the paper wavy or curled up on the edges.
 Flatten the paper before loading it or use new paper.

 - If the surface of the paper is scuffed, select a wider Platen Gap setting.

 - If the bottom edge is scuffed, try widening the bottom margin.

 - If ink is smeared on your prints, clean the rollers.
-Load blank paper and perform a paper guide cleaning.
+Load blank paper and select > Forward to feed it through the printer.

 - If you are using non-Epson media, make sure you create a custom paper configuration for the media.

 - Make sure the Paper Size Check setting is set to On, or the printer may print outside the edges of the loaded paper and smear ink on the back of the print.

 - Depending on the print density and type of paper you are using, the ink may take a while to dry.
 Do not stack the prints until the ink is completely dry.